awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-json-humantaskactivationconditions-textract-example.md

 If you specify the `Sampling` condition without any other condition type, all key\-value and block inferences are sent to workers for review\.

-If you use the default worker task template that is provided in the **Human review workflows** section of the Amazon SageMaker console, inferences are included in the worker UI when a worker opens your task\.
-If you use a custom worker task template, you need to include the `<task.input.selectedAiServiceResponse.blocks>` custom HTML element to access these inferences\.
-For an example of a custom template that uses this HTML element, see [Custom Template Example for Amazon Textract](a2i-custom-templates.md#a2i-custom-templates-textract-sample)\.
+When creating a flow definition, if you use the default worker task template that is provided in the **Human review workflows** section of the Amazon SageMaker console, all key\-value and block inferences sent for human review by this activation condition are included in the worker UI\.
+If you use a custom worker task template, you need to include the `{{ task.input.selectedAiServiceResponse.blocks }}` element to include initial\-value input data \(inferences\) from Amazon Textract\.
+For an example of a custom template that uses this input element, see [Custom Template Example for Amazon Textract](a2i-custom-templates.md#a2i-custom-templates-textract-sample)\.

 ## Examples<a name="a2i-json-activation-condition-examples"></a>